openjdk/loom/loom-docs/StructuredConcurrent-updates.md

 - The `configFunction` parameter to the 3-arg `open` is changed from `Function<Configuration, Configuration>` to `UnaryOperator<Configuration>`.

+- `Subtask::get` and `Subtask::exception` changed to consistently throw if called from any thread before the scope owner has joined.

 - The `join` method is changed to invoke `Joiner::onTimeout` if a timeout is configured and the timeout expires before or while waiting.
 The `onTimeout` throws `TimeoutException` or may do nothing.
 This allows for `Joiner` implementation that are capable of returning